HomeTurf-LLC/TestSwiftUITeam/README.md

 1. Add `HomeTurf.plist` (structure below - specific values will be provided by HomeTurf)
 2. Update `Info.plist` with required values below
 3. Update `AppDelegate` for orientation locking support
+4. Add `TeamHomeTurfOrientationUtility` file that implements our HomeTurfBaseOrientationUtility protocol
-4. Update the ViewController that the app will launch from with a launch action
+5. Update the ViewController that the app will launch from with a launch action
-5. (RECOMMENDED) Add Push Notification and Background Mode capabilities
+6. (RECOMMENDED) Add Push Notification and Background Mode capabilities
-6. (OPTIONAL) If adding Auth0:
+7. (OPTIONAL) If adding Auth0:
    - Ensure that Podfile includes Auth0 dependency, and `pod install` again if needed
    - Add Auth0Service that implements our BaseAuth0Service protocol (example provided)
    - Update `HomeTurf.plist`, `Info.plist`, `AppDelegate` and view controller with additional required values